mlibazisi/hellosign/README.md

 Signer
 =======================
-A hellosign.com coding exercise, completed by Mlibazisi Prince Mabandla
+A client for submitting signature requests via the hellosign.com API

 ### Requirements